lordicode/lordicode/README.md

 - 🔭 I’m currently working in **the field of digital forensics as a technical support specialist.**

-- 🌱 I’m currently learning **Python, getting to know the Digital Forensics field deeper, and getting accustomed to development essentials - AWS, PostgreSQL, etc.**
+- 🌱 I’m currently learning **Python, getting to know the Digital Forensics field deeper (+Android, iOS), and getting accustomed to development essentials - AWS, PostgreSQL, etc.**

 - 👨‍💻 All of my projects are available [here](https://github.com/lordicode)🔰